zluuba/games-of-terminal/README.md

 P - pause/unpause
 H - show the rules and hints
 S - open/close side menu
-F - feedback form
+E - showing where the file with all save settings is located F - feedback form

 Esc - exit